MarinaLobko/PromoCRM/PromoCRM/README.md

 1. Sign up with receiving an e-mail so that the information is even more secured.
 2. Reset password feature.
 3. Possibility to approve promos by leads and controlling colleagues so that app has more useful functions.
+4. Added ability to count price with discount.